Bandwidth/bandwidth.github.io/campaigns/csp/guides/bandwidth10dlcCampaignCspUiGuide.md

 Create an [API-only user](../../../guides/accountCredentials.md) to validate your API calls.
 Unlike user accounts that can access the Bandwidth Dashboard User Interface, users restricted to API only access won’t require periodic password resets.

 ### Start developing to our Messaging APIs
-After you've finished importing your campaigns, explore our inventory and order a phone number to your account.
+After you've finished registering your campaigns, explore our inventory and order a phone number to your account.
 Once you have a phone number, you are ready to [send your first text message](../../../messaging/methods/messages/createMessage.md).
 For help, check out our [SDK’s and Postman Collection](../../../sdks/about.md).